graphql-rust/juniper/docs/book/content/types/objects/defining_objects.md

 combined.
 Some restrictions from the GraphQL spec still applies though; you can only deprecate object fields and enum values.

-## Skipping fields
+## Ignoring fields

-By default all fields in a `GraphQLObject` are included in the generated GraphQL type.
-To prevent including a specific field, annotate the field with `#[graphql(skip)]`:
+By default, all fields in a `GraphQLObject` are included in the generated GraphQL type.
+To prevent including a specific field, annotate the field with `#[graphql(ignore)]`:

 ```rust
 # extern crate juniper;